petrica/martinescu/content/posts/homio/request-for-comment.md

 <script type="text/javascript" src="https://viewer.diagrams.net/embed2.js?&fetch=https%3A%2F%2Fraw.githubusercontent.com%2Fpetrica%2Fmartinescu%2Fmaster%2Fstatic%2Fdiagrams%2Fhomio-multi-nrf-diagram.drawio"></script>

 When **nRF Hub** needs to initiate the communication, the situation described previously between two chips applies.
-The **nRF Hub** simply sets the TX address to one of the child nRF devices and configures one of the pipes to listens to the same child address for the ACK packet.
-Usually the pipe indexed 0 is used for this particular purpose, living out 5 more pipes for active listening from 5 other devices.
+The **nRF Hub** simply sets the TX address to one of the child nRF devices and one of the pipes to listen to the same TX address for the ACK packet.
+Usually the pipe with the 0 index is used for receiving ACK packets from children, leaving out 5 more pipes for active listening from 5 other devices.

 ## Homio Communication Protocol